 Mail accumulating in your loved one’s mailbox, front porch, or post office box will attract attention.
 The knowledge that the residence is unoccupied puts the property at risk for theft or vandalization.

-Contact the local newspaper
+The local newspaper

 Like the mail, accumulating newspapers is another sign that their residence is unoccupied.
 Stop delivery before this happens.